The good news? The number of children killed riding bicycles has dropped significantly nationwide.

 - Tell your children to ride with traffic and not against it.
-Teach them proper hand signals and to obey all traffic signs.
+Teach them proper hand signals and to obey traffic signs.

-- Children younger than 10 should generally be limited to riding on sidewalks, parks and bike paths.
+- Children younger than 10 generally should be limited to riding on sidewalks, parks and bike paths.

 • Safe Kids Worldwide